-A limited number of partial fee waivers per calendar year (January-December) are available to ADAT candidates, in cases of severe financial hardship.
-The waiver covers 50% of the ADAT fee, which includes the fee for the test and any official score reports requested at the time of application.
+A limited number of partial fee waivers per calendar year (January-December) are available to candidates, in cases of severe financial hardship.
+The waiver covers 50% of the exam fee, which includes the fee for the test and any official score reports requested at the time of application.
 The waiver does not apply to any charges associated with rescheduling or score reporting after the time of initial application.

 Fee waivers are granted on a first-come, first-served basis at the beginning of each calendar year to eligible candidates who have submitted the required documents.
 Fee waivers will be granted beginning on January 1.
+Candidates who have previously received a fee waiver or who have already taken the ADAT are not eligible.

+Candidates can obtain partial fee waiver forms from the ADAT website.
 The ADAT Program will review all fee waiver requests and make final decisions regarding fee waivers.
-Candidates must have a DENTPIN® prior to submitting a fee waiver request.
+Candidates must register for a DENTPIN® prior to submitting a fee waiver request.